Research Snapshot

 Coffee is still acting like a market in premium-removal mode, not like a market that has found a durable floor.

 Arabica fell another 8.15% to 272.3 cents/lb in the latest CommodityNode refresh.
-The updated model stack remains bearish after the drop: the 30-day consensus sits near 261.48, the 90-day consensus near 259.75, Chronos-2 ends around 252.32, and TimesFM still finishes below spot near 267.17.
+The updated model stack remains weaker after the drop: the 30-day consensus sits near 261.48, the 90-day consensus near 259.75, Chronos-2 ends around 252.32, and TimesFM still finishes below spot near 267.17.
 That matters because even after a violent selloff, both models still refuse to argue for a meaningful recovery back above current levels.

 What changed today